-The City of Fort Myers is beginning a utility improvements project in your area on Billie Street, High Street and Kunze Street.
+The City of Fort Myers is currently working on a utility project in your area on Billie Street, High Street and Kunze Street.
 The City will install new sanitary sewer pipe and make storm drainage improvements.
 Crews also will improve and expand stormwater capacity of ponds near the north end of Billie Street.
 Once the sewer and storm drain systems are installed, roadways will be restored.
 Work is expected to occur weekdays from 7 a.m. to 5:30 p.m.; however, some night and weekend work may be necessary.
 This project is expected to be completed in fall 2022.

 What to Expect During Utility Activities

 Initially, crews will video the area to document existing conditions.
 Demolition will begin and include removal of some asphalt roadway, personal property items, and some driveway aprons within the right-of-way (ROW).

 After the ROW has been cleared, crews are expected to install sanitary sewer.
 The process of installing the new underground utilities will require the use of multiple pumps to remove the water from the pipe trench.
 The pumps will need to run 24 hours a day and can be noisy.
 The contractor will make every effort to place the pumps in areas that are the least intrusive to residential properties; however, the location of these pumps will be determined by construction activities and may not be adjustable.
 The pumps will move as pipe installation progresses.

 Once all sewer lines are installed, they will be inspected and approved prior to individual connections.
 After individual sanitary sewer connections have been completed, crews will then install the storm drainage improvements.
 The contractor will need to cross some side streets with pipe which will require residents to use alternate routes or detours to reach their properties during this activity.